-As an AAFMAA Member, you already know that we provide industry-leading, always-affordable life insurance solutions for you and your whole family throughout every stage of your military life and beyond.
-But, you may be surprised to learn you also have access to our wholly-owned mortgage subsidiary — AAFMAA Mortgage Services LLC (AMS) — which holds licenses to finance homes in 26 states.
-“AAFMAA created AMS because owning a home is a critical part of achieving financial security for so many military families,” says Anthony “TJ” Powell, AMS Executive Vice President.
+As an AAFMAA Member, you already know that AAFMAA provides industry-leading, always-affordable life insurance solutions for you and your whole family throughout every stage of your military life and beyond.
+But you may be surprised to learn you also have access to our wholly-owned mortgage subsidiary — AAFMAA Mortgage Services LLC (AMS) — which holds licenses to finance homes in 16 states.
+“AAFMAA created AMS because owning a home is a critical part of achieving financial security for so many military families,” says Rob Greenbaum, AMS Chief Sales and Marketing Officer.

 When you work with us, you get access to knowledgeable professionals who truly understand the needs of the military community — many are military spouses or Veterans, themselves.
-“When you call us to discuss your mortgage needs, an experienced and licensed Military Mortgage Advisor will ensure you get the best solution, tailored for you,” explains Robert Greenbaum, AMS Chief Sales Officer.
-You should also consider a pre-approval from AMS.
+“When you call us to discuss your mortgage needs, an experienced and licensed Military Mortgage Advisor will ensure you get the best solution, tailored for you,” explains Greenbaum.
+You should also consider getting pre-approval from AMS.
 Being pre-approved shows your real estate agent and sellers that you’re serious about buying and that AMS already acknowledges that you’re financially capable.

 What Happens Next?

 When you’re ready to buy, we’re here for you.
 “With the help of our Military Mortgage Advisors, we will help evaluate your overall financial situation and recommend an affordable mortgage amount that you may qualify for and be comfortable handling based on your budget,” he explains.

 Finding the right home for your family could happen in a matter of days, or it may take months.
 Whatever your situation, when you’ve found a home you want to buy, you’ll work with your real estate agent to structure a purchase offer.